Rloveland/254-Browser/README.md

  -The equation of a line from two points<br>
  -Along with the distance between the points, and the midpoint<br>
  -The equation of a circle given a point and the radius<br>
- -Along with its diameter, circumference,and area<br>
+ -Along with its diameter, circumference, and area<br>